Glycemic Index of Black olives

 What is the glycemic index of Black olives?

-Black olives has a glycemic index (GI) of 15, which is classified as low GI.
-As a low GI food, Black olives provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Black olives has a glycemic index of 15, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Black olives?